WithoutHaste/BrowserExt_SerialScene/README.md

 ## Versions

 [FireFox v1.1.0](https://addons.mozilla.org/en-US/firefox/addon/serial-scene/)
-- Supports urls that end with a "/"
+- Supports urls that end with a `/`
+- Supports blog-format urls that include a `yyyy/mm/dd` in the path
 - Include empty bookmark folders on Options page

 FireFox v1.0.0